ajsharp/ajsharp.github.io/_posts/2013-02-16-a-brief-note-on-tools.md

   [<a target="_blank" href="https://twitter.com/brentdillingham/status/302908321759903745">source</a>]
 </span>

 Obviously, some toolkits are more advanced than others.
-In my opinion, the iOS SDK and toolkit (xcode, interface builder, etc) are lightyears ahead of the web application development toolkit.
+In my opinion, the iOS SDK and toolkit (xcode, interface builder, etc) are way ahead of the web application development toolkit.
 But it's not about IDE vs text editor -- that flame war *entirely* misses the point.
 It's not about which whether we'd rather *write code* in a text editor or an IDE (though, that's certainly part of it).
 Just like my fence, I wasn't cutting wood for the fun of it, I was *fixing the fence* (again, cutting wood was part of that process).
 We should be focused on which tools make us most effective and efficient at *creating products*.

 Personaly, I hope we're entering [the age of the power drill](http://worrydream.com/#!/InventingOnPrinciple):